Shyam-Has-Your-Anomaly-Mitigated/Emul/hmm/conspiracies/science.md

 Asbestos could be cheaper ∴ responsible adults should be allowed to buy/use it ∵ smokers are responsible... (second hand smoke should be taken to court for attempted murder; otherwise, we may as well allow cannibals to continue to eat people ∵ of their addictive medical condition)

-businesses want to make their products addictive
+businesses want to make their products addictive; governments only care about the tax attracted by addictive products